isadri/inception/README.md

 ![Screenshot from 2024-02-10 18-01-13](https://github.com/isadri/inception/assets/116354167/5a9d3ac1-2d3c-4604-bd1a-76c3cbc96b7f)

 We will see that Docker has added a host entry for our container with its IP address.
-And we'll use the `hostname -I` command the see the container's IP.
+And we'll use the `hostname -I` command to see the container's IP.

 ![Screenshot from 2024-02-10 18-04-39](https://github.com/isadri/inception/assets/116354167/363b7b1c-8cf0-4b5e-a307-c0f704a1c6ed)